University of Virginia fraternities and sororities: 1868: Founding of Pi Kappa Alpha

-1869: Founding of Kappa Sigma fraternity
+1869: Founding of Kappa Sigma

 On December 10, 1869, five students at the University of Virginia met in 46 East Lawn and founded the Kappa Sigma fraternity.
 William Grigsby McCormick, George Miles Arnold, John Covert Boyd, Edmund Law Rogers, Jr., and Frank Courtney Nicodemus established the fraternity based on the traditions of the Kirjath Sepher, an ancient order at the University of Bologna in the Middle Ages.
 These five founders became collectively known as the "Five Friends and Brothers."
 In 1872, Kappa Sigma initiated Stephen Alonzo Jackson, who would go on to transform the struggling local fraternity into a strong international Brotherhood.
 In 1873, thanks to Jackson's work, Kappa Sigma expanded to Trinity College (now Duke University), the University of Maryland, and Washington and Lee University.
 Since then, Kappa Sigma has become a large international fraternity with over 300 active chapters and colonies in North America.

-Early 1900s: Residences, professional fraternities, and the first women's fraternities
+Early 1900s: Residences, professional and women's fraternities

 In the beginning of the twentieth century the fraternity system continued to expand at such a rapid pace that university newspapers questioned if the increase in the number of fraternities would ever end.
 Many fraternity chapters were founded during this time that no longer exist at the university, such Alpha Chi Rho, Theta Nu Epsilon, and Delta Chi.
 Other chapters that are still active were founded at this time as well, such as Theta Chi and Phi Sigma Kappa.

-Also during this time fraternities began to purchase and construct houses.
-During the late 1800s fraternities did not have dedicated houses; instead, they inhabited residential areas scattered around grounds, such as Dawson's Row near the Lawn and boarding houses north of the university.
+Also, during this time, fraternities began to purchase and construct houses.
+During the late 1800s, fraternities did not have dedicated houses; instead, they inhabited residential areas scattered around grounds, such as Dawson's Row near the Lawn and boarding houses north of the university.
 In 1908, the university's Board of Visitors first offered a land lease and a $12,000 loan to Kappa Sigma to construct a fraternity house, and many other fraternities followed.
 Most of these were located just north of the Rotunda, on Rugby Road, Madison Lane, University Place, and the surrounding streets.
 Some of these houses cost up to $20,000 to build, and many drew inspiration from historic UVA buildings or residences of the Old South, using elements of Jeffersonian architecture.
 Two houses were even styled to closely resemble famous buildings in the area, with Zeta Psi's house modeled after Monticello and Farmington, and Phi Kappa Psi's house modeled after Carr's Hill.
 By 1916 most fraternities had built, purchased, or rented a house for their members.